openenclave/openenclave/docs/DesignDocs/SGX2-EDMM-driver-interface.md

 An enclave can lazily expand its stacks as follows.
 1. Enclave calls mmap with MAP_GROWSDOWN for a stack region in enclave ELRANGE
 2. At some time later, enclave pushes to the top of the stack where no EPC page is populated yet, this results in #PF, causing enclave AEX.
-3. Kernel determines faulting address is in a stack region in enclave, EAUGs a page, invole user space handler.
+3. Kernel determines faulting address is in a stack region in enclave, EAUGs a page, invokes user space handler via vDSO.
-4. User space handler delivers it into enclave exception handler
+4. The user space handler delivers it into enclave exception handler
 5. The enclave exception handler checks the faulting address against its record, determines the fault has happened in a stack area not yet EACCEPT'ed.
-6. Enclave issues EACCEPT, returns to untrusted signal handler of the hosting process, which returns to kernel fault handler.
+6. Enclave issues EACCEPT, returns to untrusted user handler of the hosting process, which returns to kernel fault handler.
 7. Kernel fault handler returns to enclave AEX address at which an ERESUME instruction is stored
 8. Enclave resumed and the original push instruction is retried and succeeds.